BP3/camunda-lint/README.md

 # Camunda Lint

-This project packages the [bpmnlint](https://github.com/bpmn-io/bpmnlint) and [dmnlint](https://github.com/bpmn-io/dmnlint) tools into a docker image that can be easily leveraged in a CI/CD pipeline.
+This project packages the [bpmnlint](https://github.com/bpmn-io/bpmnlint), the [camunda-compat](https://github.com/camunda/bpmnlint-plugin-camunda-compat) bpmnlint plugin and [dmnlint](https://github.com/bpmn-io/dmnlint) tools into a docker image that can be easily leveraged in a CI/CD pipeline.